Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Experiment

-\begin{conclusion} The ensemble performance is closely related to individual performance. \end{conclusion}
+\begin{conclusion} \textit{The ensemble performance is closely related to individual performance.} \end{conclusion}

-The relationship between the average of accuracies and ensemble accuracy is shown in Fig.~\ref{average_acc}.
-When calculating the average accuracy of small networks, we first calculate the accuracy of small networks separately and then average them.
-The ensemble accuracy is calculated by Eq.~\eqref{emsemble_p}.
-From the big picture, the average of accuracies is positively correlated with the ensemble accuracy.
-The higher the average of accuracies, the better the ensemble performance.
+The relationship between the average accuracy and ensemble accuracy is shown in Figure~\ref{average_acc}.
+When calculating the average accuracy, we separately calculate the accuracies of small networks and average them.
+From the big picture, the average accuracy is positively correlated with the ensemble accuracy.
+The higher the average accuracy, the better the ensemble performance.
+This coincides with the Eq.~\eqref{var-cov-bias} because the stronger the individual networks the smaller the $\Bias$.

-At the same time, we note that there is a big gap between the average of accuracies and ensemble accuracy, namely, the ensemble accuracy is higher than the average of accuracies by a large margin.
-This verifies our motivation in Sec.~\ref{intro}: several small networks can achieve better performance than only one large network through learning different and complementary knowledge.
-Only in this way, the small networks with relatively low performance can surpass the performance of the large one.
+At the same time, we note that there is a big gap between the average accuracy and ensemble accuracy.
+The ensemble accuracy is higher than the average accuracy by a large margin.
+This gap may be filled by two factors according to Eq.~\eqref{var-cov-bias}: the decayed variance of individual networks and learned diverse networks during the co-training process.